luca037/obsidian-vault/Notes/Coding/Cpp/ROS2/Actions.md

 	) {
         using namespace std::placeholders;

-        // Function to handle the goal -> accept it.
+        // Function to handle the goal.
         // Just accept all new goals.
         auto handle_goal =
             [this](